Skip to content

 das Mieter Tenant

 Wohnen auf Zeit Temporary living option.
 Usually only for a couple of months.
+Most will be furnished.

-die Wohngemeinschft Shared accommodation.
+die Wohngemeinschaft Shared accommodation.
+Popular with young people.

 die Garage / das Stellplatz Garage or parking space